 The Kent and Medway Collaborative Outreach Programme (KaMCOP) consists of a group of higher education institutions and further education colleges who are working together to deliver targeted outreach across Kent and Medway.

-Nationally, this work falls under the banner of the National Collaborative Outreach Programme (NCOP), a HEFCE-funded project aimed at promoting social mobility by improving access to higher education for young people from disadvantaged backgrounds.
+Nationally, this work falls under the banner of the National Collaborative Outreach Programme (NCOP), an Office for Students (OfS)-funded project aimed at promoting social mobility by improving access to higher education for young people from disadvantaged backgrounds.

 KaMCOP is required to focus its work to engage with and raise the aspirations of young people from specific geographical locations in Kent and Medway.
-These wards are identified using HEFCE GAPS data and are characterised by:
+These wards are identified by the OfS and are characterised by:

 - Low levels of participation in higher education